-Currently two Chief Officers receive an Essential Car User allowance.
+Currently one Chief Officer receives an Essential Car User allowance.
 This policy is for those employees that meet the requirements as set out in our Car Allowances Policy.

 The Executive Director who is the Council's Returning Officer receives an Election Allowance.
 This allowance is set by central government.
 It varies each year depending on the number and type of elections in the year.
-A portion of this allowance has been shared with the Monitoring Officer in 2013/14.
+A portion of this allowance has been shared with the Monitoring Officer, who is the deputy Returning Officer, in 2015/16.